abuabdul/myTravelPal/README.md

 # myTravelPal

-A spring boot application running on MongoDB
+A spring boot application running on MongoDB using full calendar plugin for the calendar view of my travel plans.